-Makes this section applicable to all applications submitted after the effective date of this - Makes this section applicable to all applications submitted after the effective date of this section. - Contents of plan.
+Makes this section applicable to all applications submitted after the effective date of this section. - Contents of plan.
 Requires staff development plans to be consistent with teacher relicensure requirements and to: support stable and productive professional communities; emphasize ongoing job-embedded professional development opportunities; maintain a strong subject matter focus premised on students' learning goals; ensure specialized preparation and learning about teaching students with special needs and limited English proficiency; and reinforce national and state standards of effective practice.

-Makes this section applicable to the 2009-2010 school year and later.

-- State-approved alternative learning organization.
+- Makes this section applicable to the 2009-2010 school year and later. - State-approved alternative learning organization.
 Per the recommendations of the Minnesota Department of Education work group, establishes parameters for alternative learning centers, alternative learning programs, and contract alternative programs. - State-approved alternative programs and services.
 Changes terminology to refer to "state-approved alternative programs" instead of centers in order distinguish particular types of programs. - State-approved alternative program funding.
 Changes terminology related to "state-approved alternative programs" in order distinguish particular types of programs. - Background check required. (c) Allows a school hiring authority to pay the costs of conducting a discretionary criminal history background check on school volunteers, independent contractors, and student employees.